When it comes to choosing curtains for your home, who knew there were so many heading options?

 However, cane and rattan furniture provide a really good alternative to traditional hardwood.
-Brands such a Desser, Daro and Cane Industries provide good quality furniture that is both sustainable and looks good.
+Brands like Desser and Cane Industries provide good quality furniture that are sustainable and look good.

 Rattan is a naturally renewable palm that grows in diverse forests across Africa and Asia.